wotakuro/UnityCofigUtil/README.md

 ## Auto Generate Config on preprocess build

-If you implements "IPreprocessBuildWithReport" to the config class, config data will be generated before build.
+If you implements "IConfigUpdateOnBuild" to the config class, config data will be generated before build.

 ### Example (git info)